Skip to main content

 graphics15 positive mentions

-• The game features a unique and visually stunning art style that resembles an old map, which sets it apart from other titles.
+• The game features a unique and visually stunning art style that resembles an old map, which many players find captivating.

-• The map design is frustratingly labyrinthine, making navigation tedious and leading to excessive backtracking.
+• The map design is frustratingly labyrinthine, making navigation tedious and often resulting in long backtracking sessions to reach bosses.

 • graphics